-Also during the 2017-2018 season, the figures relating Football is a fundamental asset within the Italian scenario, at sport, economic and social level.
-With the to the revenues from professional football confirmed a goal to represent the growing value created from this growth trend that exceeded € 3.5 billion for the first sport, in 2011 FIGC started a journey of transparency time ever.
-It is particularly interesting that a significant through the publication of studies and reports, being contribution to this result comes from gate receipts, recognized as an international best practice within the which last season recorded the most significant growth sport organizations.
-According to this, ReportCalcio is in the last 10 years (+22.4%), and from sponsorship one of the results of this virtuous path, reaching in and commercial revenues (+9.5%).
-On the other hand, 2019 its 9th edition.
-Published by FIGC in collaboration although revenues are on the rise, there is an even with AREL and PwC, the document has the purpose to greater increase in costs, in particular employee costs provide a complete picture of the data that define the (+5.9%) and depreciation and amortization (+11.7%).
-Italian football industry.
-Continuing the trend of the Most of all, our analysis shows that after 3 seasons previous years, this edition presents new insights: from in which professional football had recorded improved the census of Italian football to the National Teams results, the net result for 2017-2018 was significantly profile at sport, media and commercial level, from the worse (recording a drop of -37.8%).
-From a financial study on the amateur and youth activity to the analysis viewpoint, the situation of Italian football is still critical of the infrastructure, organizational, fiscal and economic to say the least, with the debt constantly rising.
-So profile of professional football.
-Moreover, an international what are the prospects for Italian football?
-It is certainly benchmarking section assesses the actual positioning necessary to continue to work hard to increase the of Italian football in the European landscape, evaluating revenues of the Italian clubs, focusing especially on the potential opportunities for growth to develop and commercial revenues.
-Many of the top clubs in Europe monetize.
-As well, ReportCalcio 2019 offers a new layer are developing advanced Customer Relationship of analysis defined in collaboration with UEFA (National Management (CRM) platforms that make it possible, Associations Business Development - UEFA GROW for example, to manage all the generic information of Programme), leading to the creation of the "Social Return fans generated from different sources (subscriptions, on Investment (SROI) Model", which shows the benefits fan cards, "browsing" habits on their digital and for Italy at economic, social and health level deriving physical properties, etc.) in a single database.
-Data analysis is, in fact, essential for any club to encourage from football participation, equal to more than € 3 billion in 2017-2018.
-Therefore, the contents presented in the commitment of its fans, sending targeted messages ReportCalcio are a set of strategic information on which that can improve the relationship with the end customer, to build with trust and optimism the development thus boosting the economic results of the football industry on a whole. programmes for the future of Italian football.
+Also during the 2017-2018 season, the figures relating to the revenues from professional football confirmed a growth trend that exceeded $\in$ 3.5 billion for the first time ever.
+It is particularly interesting that a significant contribution to this result comes from gate receipts, which last season recorded the most significant growth in the last 10 years (+22.4%), and from sponsorship and commercial revenues (+9.5%).
+On the other hand, although revenues are on the rise, there is an even greater increase in costs, in particular employee costs (+5.9%) and depreciation and amortization (+11.7%).
+Most of all, our analysis shows that after 3 seasons in which professional football had recorded improved results, the net result for 2017-2018 was significantly worse (recording a drop of -37.8%).
+From a financial viewpoint, the situation of Italian football is still critical to say the least, with the debt constantly rising.
+So what are the prospects for Italian football?
+It is certainly necessary to continue to work hard to increase the revenues of the Italian clubs, focusing especially on commercial revenues.
+Many of the top clubs in Europe are developing advanced Customer Relationship Management (CRM) platforms that make it possible, for example, to manage all the generic information of fans generated from different sources (subscriptions, fan cards, "browsing" habits on their digital and physical properties, etc.) in a single database.
+Data analysis is, in fact, essential for any club to encourage the commitment of its fans, sending targeted messages that can improve the relationship with the end customer, thus boosting the economic results of the football industry on a whole.